Brian-McGinn/Resume-Agent/README.md

 # AI Resume Match and curation

-A faster way to see compare your resume against your next opportunity!
-If you're like me an tired of spending hours comparing your credentials against job postings this tool is for you.
-All you need is a resume (the more details the better) and a job description.
-The AI will automatically compare your new opportunity against your credentials and give you a score!
-If the job matches the AI will also help your curate your resume to help you stand out more.
+Tired of manually comparing your resume to job postings?
+The Resume Agent offers a faster, smarter way to evaluate how well your credentials align with your next opportunity.
+Simply upload your resume (the more detailed, the better) along with your dream job description.
+My AI Agent will analyze and compare them, providing a compatibility score.
+If there's a strong match, the tool will also help you refine your resume to highlight your strengths and stand out to recruiters.

 ## System Architecture